AvaniBaheti/Issue-Tracker/README.md

 Vercel Link to use the
 [Issue Tracker](https://issue-tracker-five-ebon.vercel.app/)

-##### Note:
+**Note**:
-You wont recieve email fir the issue because currently I am using Mailtrap as email service.
+You wont recieve email for the issue because currently I am using Mailtrap as email service.